elsandb/data_science/Day74_time_series (google_trends_dataset)/README.md

 Day 74 of 100 Days of code.

 The csv files were provided in the course lesson.
 The following Google Trends Search Parameters were used to generate the trends-data:
 <ul>
     <li>"Tesla", Worldwide, Web Search
     <li>"Bitcoin", Worldwide, News Search
-    <li>"Unemployment Benefits", United States, Web Search"
+    <li>"Unemployment Benefits", United States, Web Search
 </ul>

 Data Sources: <br>